vonhraban/docs-1/pages/go-micro.md

 Service discovery is used to resolve service names to addresses.

+The default discovery system is multicast DNS which requires zeroconf.
+If you want something more resilient and multi-host then use consul.

 ### Consul

 [Consul](https://www.consul.io/) is used as the default service discovery system.